apitoolkit/testkit/README.md

         - POST
   ```

-- `json` The `request` field in API-Workflows also supports an optional property called `json`.
+- `json` The `request` field in `testkit` also supports an optional property called `json`.
 This property allows you to include request body data in JSON format when necessary.
   By specifying the `json` property within the `request` field, you can provide structured data that needs to be sent along with the API request.
   Here's an example illustrating the usage of the `json` property: